Written by Allen Crowely

 October 31, 2045

-With the L-Phage stowed in his backpack, Lincoln took the long way to physics class to catch his friend and confirm the plan.
+Lincoln took the long way to physics class to catch his friend and to solidify the plan.

 “Hey, Donatello,” Lincoln whispered as his friend came close.

-Standing nearly a head taller than Lincoln, Donatello outstretched his long arm and put his hand on Lincoln’s chest and said in a baritone voice.
-“That was a cryptic text I got from you late last night.
-What do you need my friend?”
+Standing nearly a head taller than Lincoln, Donatello Randazzo outstretched his long arm and put his hand on Lincoln’s chest and said in a baritone voice.
+“That was a cryptic text you sent last night.
+How can I be of service?”

 “Yeah, I got campus tech this period.
 I’ll make it happen.
 But you’ll owe me for this one.”

 Lincoln looked around the hallway.
 The crowd was thinning out.
 He and the little creature in the backpack wanted to get out in the open and escape from the jar.
 The school seemed like a massive cage to Lincoln.
-“Can’t show you now, but come to the lab for lunch.
-You’re going to want to be a part of this investigation.”
+He even felt constricted by his 2 millimeter thick synth skin, which he usually never noticed.

-Donatello nodded, “Only cause it’s you, Lincoln.
-We both know the risks.
-I’m expecting this to be something good.”
+Donatello nodded, “I expect it’s gonna be good.”
 He tapped his hand on Lincoln’s chest again.

 Lincoln gave a little hop back and started to walk away.
-“I’ll see you in E-Ship, I want to see your bio-presentation.
-You’ll want to see this.”
-He rapped his knuckle on his backpack, which made a metallic bell-like sound, and the two walked away in opposite directions.
+“I’ll see you in E-Ship.
+You’ll also want to see this.”
+He rapped his knuckle on the bag he was lugging, which made a metallic bell-like sound, and the two walked away in opposite directions.

-Class finally ended.
-Sheila was the first to burst into the hall, plowing straight into a boy who was blocking her way.
+When class finally ended, Sheila was the first to burst into the hall, plowing straight into a boy who was blocking her way.

 “Donatello.”
 He continued to block her way.
 Acting amused that she would treat him like your everyday freshman.